Early in our careers, it is natural to think, “If I were in charge, I would do things differently.”

 The Western art song tradition did not stand apart from popular culture so much as participate in an earlier form of it.
 Modern popular song continues that participation under new conditions.

 Across four centuries, the names change.
+The venues change.
+The technologies change.

 The practice endures.

+Someone writes a song.
+Someone else sings it.
 An audience listens and is moved.

 I have loved Henryk Wieniawski’s music for a long time.
 His music has fire, elegance, lyricism, and a kind of theatrical brilliance that immediately appeals to string players.
 Even when the writing is dazzlingly virtuosic, there is usually a singing impulse behind it.
 That combination has always made his violin works especially tempting to me as a cellist.